 Before you submit your next job application, it's crucial to line up your professional references in case a prospective employer asks for them.
 But whom should you ask, and how should you go about asking?
 Career and hiring experts shared their advice for getting a great professional recommendation.

-DO: Ask a direct supervisor or professional mentor.
+1. Ask a direct supervisor or professional mentor.

 "[Direct supervisors] know you the best and can vouch for you when it comes to your strengths and work ethic," Peppler told Business News Daily.
 "Other people to strongly consider are professional mentors.
-If there [are people] in your company who have trained you or taken you under their wing, consider them since they have a solid understanding of your personality and receptiveness to training and feedback."
+If there [are people] in your company who have trained you or taken you under their wing, consider them, since they have a solid understanding of your personality and receptiveness to training and feedback."

-"We all grow and mature professionally over time, so referencing someone who worked with you 15 years ago may only be familiar with your previous workstyle," Meador said.
-"The more recent [your source is], the more relevant it will be for the person making the phone call.
+"We all grow and mature professionally over time, so referencing someone who worked with you 15 years ago may only be familiar with your previous work style," Meador said.
+"The more recent [your source is], the more relevant it will be for the person making the phone call."

 Meador also advised expressing appreciation for the person you're asking when you request a reference.

-Meador added that you should specific about the particular role, skill or accomplishment you want your source to highlight.
+Meador added that you should be specific about the particular role, skill or accomplishment you want your source to highlight.

-"Include example ideal job descriptions when possible, so the recommender can highlight things about you that 'match' those types of jobs," she said.
+"Include example ideal job descriptions when possible so the recommender can highlight things about you that match those types of jobs," she said.

-DON'T: Forget to tell the person how you'll be using their reference.
+4. Inform the person how you'll be using their reference.

-Regardless of whom you ask and what type of recommendation you ask for, remember that your references are doing you a favor, and you should act accordingly.
+Regardless of whom you ask and what type of recommendation you ask for, remember your references are doing you a favor and you should act accordingly.
 If they're not comfortable providing a reference, respect that decision and move on to another source.
-If they agree, be gracious and formally thank them for their time and effort.
-For more tips on how to ask for a professional favor, check out this Business News Daily article.
+If they agree to recommend you, formally thank them for their time and effort via email or even a card in the physical mail.